HariSrimukhi/Object-Detection/README.md

 # Object-Detection
-Used roboflow for detecting objects and used input dataset from the universe which is pre trained(yolov8 AI model).
-This detection can be used in agriculture,medical fields also.
+This project focuses on “Object Detection”  using the (YOLOv8 AI model) pre-trained with a dataset from the universe.
+Roboflow is utilized for effective object detection by handling data annotation and model training.
+The system can be applied across various fields, including agriculture for crop monitoring and medical fields for analyzing medical images.
+The integration of Roboflow and YOLOv8 ensures high accuracy and adaptability for diverse use cases.

 Link to the Project:
 https://app.roboflow.com/srimukhi-nrqio/detection-umnra/annotate